ignatiusmb/aubade/content/13-module-fs.md

 ```

 The first argument of `traverse` is its `typeof options` and the second argument is an optional `hydrate` callback function.
 The third argument is an optional `transform` callback function.

+The `compile` property of the `options` object is an optional function that takes the full path of a file from the `entry` point and returns a boolean.
+If the function returns `true`, the file will be processed by the `compile` function, else it will be passed over to the `hydrate` function if it exists.

 An example usage from the *hypothetical* content folder structure above should look like